andrew-downey/andrew-downey/README.md

 ### Hi everyone, I'm Andrew.
-I'm a Tech Lead at [Patchworks](https://www.wearepatchworks.com/).
-I also run a hobby company called [Anooserve](https://anooserve.com).
+I'm Head of Development at [Patchworks](https://www.wearepatchworks.com/).

 Many of my personal repositories are over on [GitLab](https://gitlab.com/Andernoo).
 They may be mirrored here for convenience.